 ‘I would like to know.’
 Frances walked faster now, looking straight ahead, her face showing nothing, which was the way she always managed it when she was arguing or feeling bad.

+‘I’m wonderfully happily married,’ Michael said patiently.
+‘I am the envy of all men between the ages of fifteen and sixty in the state of New York.’
 They continue to bicker, as the tale proceeds, and glumly head toward a bar, where they reach a détente, of sorts.
 Yet, the ending is not the expected that a lesser writer would give you.
 There is no sudden making up between them, nor is their unsettled bitterness.

 Another of Shaw’s famed and great tales is Sailor Off The Bremen, which deals with working class tensions right before the Second World War, where a group of Communist-sympathizing longshoreman set up the steward of a German ship for a beating, in retaliation for getting beaten up by goons when they protested at a German Nazi vessel’s being berthed.
 The tale is filled with brutality, but as relevant today, as ever.
 Just switch the beaten German with a Moslem attacked after 9/11, or during this latest war, and the tale rings as modern as it does clarion.
 So does the eternal apathy of the ‘authorities’ as the end of this tale sums up: